sorukumar/blog/_posts/Draft-2024-04-12-Centrality-Measures.md

 $\text{Eigenvector Centrality}Ax = \lambda x$

 The 5-node graph we are working on, can be represented as below table.
-When represented as matrix, it is called adjanIf you look closely, you will see that, it is nothing but a table, where there is row and column for each node.
+When represented as matrix, it is called adjacency matrix $A$ .
+You may notice that  there is a row and a column for each node.
 For n nodes, it is $n * n$ table. if two nodes are connected, we assign 1 to that cell, if they are not connected we assign 0 to the cell.
 Simple.

 |     | Sia | Ria | Xi  | Ivy | Eva |
 |-----|-----|-----|-----|-----|-----|